Luis Arístides Fiallo Cabral: Career

+During the American military occupation of the Dominican Republic, Fiallo gave a series of public speeches opposed to the occupation.
 Fiallo Cabral was member of the Académie des sciences et lettres de Montpellier and the Société Française de Dermatologie.
 Fiallo was deputy for the Dominican Republic Congress, Dean of the Faculty of Medicine of the University of Santo Domingo, and President of the Dominican Society of Geography.
 He was the author of the Theory of Biocosmic Universal Gravitation.
+In the 1920s, Fiallo was a founding member of the International Biocosmic Association (Association Internationale Biocosmique).